|

 The fourth requirement of the 75 Hard Challenge is to drink a gallon of plain water daily.
 The bathroom will become your bestie.

 I started drinking my gallon of water as soon as I woke up.
 I bought a gallon jug and refilled it each night.
 This helped me make sure I drank a gallon.
+I didn’t have any issues finishing my water each day of the challenge.

-I had no issues finishing my water each day of the challenge.
-I excluded daily intake of other beverages except coffee.
 There are many opinions on the water part of the challenge.
 Listen to your body and do what is right for you.

 Rule #5.
 Take a progress photo every day.

-The fifth requirement of the 75 Hard Challenge is to take a progress photo every day.
-I did this as soon as I got up.
-You will find posts in the 75 Hard groups that people had to start over because they forgot to take the picture.
+You will find posts in the 75 Hard groups where people had to start over after forgetting to take the picture.
 I did not want to have that happen to me.

-This requirement may seem tedious, but it is a great way to track your progress.
+This requirement may seem annoying, but it is a great way to track your progress.
 It will let you see the changes in your body over time.
 My before and after was so surprising to me.

 Rule #6.
 Read 10 pages of non-fiction self-development books each day